Tokyo's Unique Food Culture: 6 Must-Visit Restaurants

 5. The World of Hina Dolls Exhibition at the Toyama Memorial Museum

-This year the Toyama Memorial Museum in Saitama Prefecture will host an exhibition tracing the history and development of Hina dolls; displaying a wide range of dolls from the Edo Period (1603-1868) up until the Showa Period (1926-1989).
+The Toyama Memorial Museum in Saitama Prefecture is hosting an exhibition tracing the history and development of Hina dolls; displaying a wide range of dolls from the Edo Period (1603-1868) up until the Showa Period (1926-1989).

 Address: Saitama Prefecture, Hiki District, Kawajima, 675 Shiroinuma